kyma-project/kyma/docs/02-get-started/02-deploy-expose-function.md

 Now that you've installed Kyma, let's deploy your first Function.
 We'll call it `hello-world`.

+>**NOTE:** Read about [Istio sidecars in Kyma and why you want them](../01-overview/main-areas/service-mesh/smsh-03-istio-sidecars-in-kyma.md).
+Then, check how to [enable automatic Istio sidecar proxy injection](../04-operation-guides/operations/smsh-01-istio-enable-sidecar-injection.md).
+For more details, see [Default Istio setup in Kyma](../01-overview/main-areas/service-mesh/smsh-02-default-istio-setup-in-kyma.md).

 ## Create a function

 First, let's create the Function and apply it.